 Yes!
-If the dog is missing one of the middle toes, you would just put the strap around the remaining toe.
+If the pet is missing one of the middle toes, you would just put the strap around the remaining toe.
 Putting the strap around the outer toes is not recommended.

-The dog’s toes should not be lifted off the ground when the dog is wearing this product.
-If the dog is walking and the toes are not dragging then the fit is correct.
-If the dog is still able to drag the toes when wearing the product you will need to tighten the cord.
+The pet’s toes should not be lifted off the ground when the pet is wearing this product.
+If the pet is walking and the toes are not dragging then the fit is correct.
+If the pet is still able to drag the toes when wearing the product you will need to tighten the cord.
 The hock portion should be visible out of the back of the sock as shown in pictures on the website.

-Yes, this product is designed to help retrain the pet to lift the leg higher to help prevent scrapping of the nails.
+Yes, this product is designed to help retrain the pet to lift the leg higher to help prevent scraping of the nails.

 LCPD Doesn’t Stop this Girl!

-I decided to try this sock as a last resort, and within the first couple of walks, we made more progress than six sessions of underwater therapy.
-It’s been a few weeks now, and she’s walking perfect about 90% of the time!
-I’m blown away at how good she’s doing and so is the vet and rehab specialist.
-I got her an extra small and it fit perfectly.
+I tried this sock and within the first couple of walks, we made more progress than six sessions of underwater therapy.
+I’m blown away at how good she’s doing and so are the vet and rehab specialist.
+I got her an extra small and it fit perfectly

 Both paws, No more Knuckling!